Synchronization for the Rough Kuramoto Model

 \end{corollary} The proof of this corollary follows the same lines as that of Theorem \ref{theor_synch}; the only aspect we are unable to establish is the existence of $\Theta_\infty(\omega)$.
 This makes the case particularly interesting, since the long-time behavior of the phases no longer converges to a limiting random variable, as in the previous setting.
 Instead, although the trajectories still exhibit convergence, they do not admit a well-defined asymptotic limit, as we will see through our simulations in the next section. \end{subsection} \end{section} \begin{section}{Numerical Simulations} In this section, we illustrate the previous theoretical results through numerical simulations.
 Our main goal is to highlight the sharpness of certain hypotheses and to provide evidence that further improvements may be achievable, particularly through a refined theory of Lyapunov functions for rough differential equations.
 For the simulations, we consider system \eqref{RKM} with

-as proposed in \eqref{noise}.
+as proposed in \eqref{noise}, with $\sigma=0.4$.
+In all numerical experiments, we consider a network of $N=10$ oscillators.
+The adjacency matrices $\mathcal{A}$ and $\mathcal{B}$ are chosen from two classes: the all-to-all coupling case, as defined in Remark~\ref{example_matrix}, and the class of general symmetric matrices.
+By the latter, we mean matrices satisfying Assumption~\nameref{A}.
+In the numerical experiments, such matrices are generated randomly as follows: for each pair $i<j$, an entry is independently sampled according to a Bernoulli distribution with parameter $1/2$, and symmetry is then enforced by setting $a_{ij}=a_{ji}$ (and similarly for $\mathcal{B}$).
 Moreover, the stochastic process $\mathbf{W}_t$ is chosen to be a fractional Brownian motion with Hurst parameter $H\in\left(\frac{1}{3},\frac{1}{2}\right]$.
-The parameter $K$ is set equal to $1$ in the case of all-to-all coupling, and equal to $N$ for general symmetric adjacency matrices.
+In particular we set $H=\frac{5}{12}$ and the fBm is generated accordingly to the Davies-Harte algorithm \cite{davies1987tests,wood1994simulation}.
+All simulations are performed using an explicit Euler-type time discretization with time step $\Delta t=10^{-3}$, driven by the increments of the generated fractional Brownian motion.
+The parameter $K$ is set equal to $1$ in the case of all-to-all coupling, and equal to $N/2=5$ for general symmetric adjacency matrices.
 This choice is made in order to preserve the rough behavior of the trajectories in the latter case, making it more apparent in the simulations.
 Indeed, without this scaling, convergence to equilibrium would be proportional to $N$, whereas in the all-to-all coupling case it is typically of order $1$.
-The initial data are sampled randomly from the intervals $[0,\pi]$ or $[0,2\pi]$.
+The initial data are sampled uniformly at random from the intervals $[0,\pi]$ or $[0,2\pi]$.

 In Figure \ref{fig_1}, we present simulations with initial data satisfying the hypotheses of our previous theoretical results.
 In particular, the condition on the initial data $\max_{i,j}|\theta_i(0)-\theta_j(0)|<\pi$ appears to be essentially sharp from a theoretical standpoint.
 This can be readily illustrated by considering the following simple setting: let $\mathcal{A}$ and $\mathcal{B}$ be all-to-all adjacency matrices, and choose the initial data as